baidarka/meetup-azure-governance/README.md

 # Meetup Azure Governance

-Handson modules for the Dutch Azure Meetup on Governance.
+Hands-on modules for the Dutch Azure Meetup on Governance.
 *Disclaimer: these exercises will create several Azure resources and may cost you some money.*

+These modules are based on PowerShell (Az module).
+See 'Tools' below.

-## Module 1 Get started
+## Module 1 - Getting started

 Add a demo resource group with storage accounts.

-## Module 2 Deploy and assign a policy
+## Module 2 - Deploy and assign two policies

+## Module 3 - The VSCode Policy Extension

-## Module 4 Clean up
+## Module 4 - Trigger a policy evaluation

-Remove the demo resource group and its contents.
+## Module 5 - Policies and remediation

+(skip)

+## Module 6 Blueprints

+SWIFT CSP

+## Module 7 Clean-up

-## Tools used
+## Tools

-Powershell Core with Az module:

 - [GIT](https://git-scm.com/)
 - [VSCode](https://code.visualstudio.com/)